geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 14. Now that the changes have been saved and published, you can share the app with additional users if you wish.
 However, at the time you created the app in the previous task, you shared it with the IT Consultant’s **MOD Administrator** account.
 Since you don’t want to share it with any other users at this time, you will just ignore this **Share** option.

-15. In your browser, close All the Power Apps-related tabs that are open.
+15. In your Edge browser, close **all** the Power Apps-related tabs that are open.
 In this next exercise, you will open a new Power Apps session to start fresh.

 ### Task 5 - Add the Ticketing System app to Microsoft Teams